 The client is shielded from the details of the object's construction.

-This simplifies the creation of complex objects by defining a class that builds instances
+This simplifies the creation of complex objects by defining a class that builds instances of another class.

 The Builder pattern produces one main product and there might be more than one class in the product, but there is always one main class.